 The following are some of the most frequently asked questions of our cardiologists about heart and vascular disease.
 As in all medical situations, each patient’s conditions and needs are different, and you should consult with one of our specialists for an individual heart and vascular treatment plan.

 1. What are the common risks for heart disease?

 There are many factors that can contribute to heart disease.
 Smoking, high cholesterol levels, high blood pressure, a sedentary lifestyle, obesity, diabetes, age, gender, and heredity (including race) are among some of the common risks associated with heart disease.

-Cardiac catheterization is one of many methods used to test, diagnose, and treat coronary artery disease.
+Cardiac catheterization (or “cardiac cath”) is one of many methods used to test, diagnose, and treat coronary artery disease.
 It involves threading a long, thin tube (called a catheter) through an artery or vein in the leg or arm and into the heart.
-Different things can take place during cardiac catheterization, depending on what your doctor is trying to accomplish.
-A dye may be injected through the catheter to see the heart and its arteries (angiography), or electrical impulses may be sent through the catheter to study irregular heartbeats (electrophysiology)
+Different techniques may be employed during cardiac catheterization, depending on what your doctor is trying to accomplish.
+A dye may be injected through the catheter to see the heart and its arteries (angiography), or electrical impulses may be sent through the catheter to study irregular heartbeats (electrophysiology).